KEYNOTE SPEAKING

 • Help equip your people to become more resilient by learning how to shift from a surviving to thriving mind-set.

-• We have all experienced challenges and adversity in life, especially in the last 2 years.
+• We have all experienced challenges and adversity throughout our life.
 It can be easy to get stuck in survival mode and not know how to make changes to help ourselves.
+It can also be tricky to know how to best support those close to us experiencing life challenges.

-• In this talk, hear the 6 mind-set shifts that people can put into practice to help them flourish in life.
+• In this talk, hear the 6 mind-set shifts that people can put into practice to help themselves, or others flourish in life.
 They are based on the surviving to thriving model developed by Rebecca after she had breast cancer.
 She will share how she used this challenging experience to learn more about herself and reset her life.

-• People will leave with practical tips on how to shift their thinking and behaviour to thrive in life.
+• Leaders will leave with practical tips on how to shift their thinking and behaviour to thrive in life.
+Also how to better support those around them experiencing adversity.
+This talk can support organisation’s wellbeing, or R U OK Day initiatives.

 • When Rebecca was an Executive and senior leader, she was deemed the ‘generational whisper’ helping people of all ages collaborate better together.

-• As a self-described ‘old millennial’ she now she shares the common traps leaders fall into when working with people from different generations.
+• As a self-described ‘geriatric millennial’, she now she shares the common traps leaders fall into when working with people from different generations.

 • She outlines common traits each generation hold to explain why they might value specific aspects at work.
-She highlights traits of Millennial / Generation Zs that can be misinterpreted and helps leaders reframe their judgements about these two cohorts.
+She highlights traits of Generation X / Millennial / Generation Zs that can be misinterpreted and helps leaders reframe their judgements about other cohorts.

 • People will leave with practical tips on how to effectively lead different ages using employee experience (EX) principles.